pgaberra/cgi_hemtest/README.md

 ## Intended use
 This web-based API is intended to be used as a simple word counter.
-The user can provide a chunk of text which the API will process and then 10 most frequent occurring words in the text, together with a counter for each word representing how many times the word occurred in the text. **It's important** to note that any unnecessary whitespace being counter as a word.
+The user can provide a chunk of text which the API will process and then respond with the 10 most frequent occurring words in the text, together with a counter for each word representing how many times the word occurred in the text. **It's important** to note that any unnecessary whitespace is being counted as a word.
 For example, texts like "  Banan  Hund" will generate the following response; {"":3,"Banan":1,"Hund":1}.

 ## Procedures
 To develop this web-based API, I used Node.js together with the express module.
 To utilize the express module, you first